 Calcium is the most abundant mineral in the body and is found primarily in the skeleton where it helps build and support bones and teeth.† Other important functions dependent on calcium include muscle contraction, regulation of heartbeat, and blood clotting.† Inadequate calcium intake leads to bone loss and, eventually, osteoporosis.
 In children, a calcium and vitamin D deficiency may lead to rickets which causes bone deformities and growth retardation.
 Low calcium levels may also cause muscle spasms, leg cramps, and can contribute to high blood pressure.
 The recommended daily intake of calcium for adults is 1000-1300 mg/day.2,3 Food sources include milk, yogurt, cheese, legumes and green vegetables like broccoli and kale and fortified orange juice.

-Nearly 50% of Americans do not meet the recommendation for this bone-essential mineral.1 Calcium supplements may help meet this mineral shortfall, and there are different forms of calcium, such as calcium carbonate and calcium citrate.2
+Nearly 50% of Americans do not meet the recommendation for this bone-essential mineral.1 Calcium supplements may help meet this mineral shortfall, and there are different forms of calcium supplementation, such as calcium carbonate and calcium citrate.2

 Calcium supplements are often combined with other nutrients such as vitamin D and magnesium that offer additional benefits.

-Magnesium is a very important mineral in the body, and is commonly identified as an electrolyte.
-It is touted for its role in maintaining mineral balance, since magnesium works hand-in-hand with calcium.† Magnesium is also involved in over 300 essential metabolic functions making this mineral a key player in energy metabolism.† Some of the most important functions are:
+Are you getting enough dietary intake of magnesium?
+Magnesium is a very important mineral in the body and is commonly identified as an electrolyte.
+It is touted for its role in maintaining mineral balance, since magnesium works hand-in-hand with dietary calcium.† Magnesium is also involved in over 300 essential metabolic functions making this mineral a key player in energy metabolism.† Incorporating daily calcium and magnesium supplements in your daily routine can help support a number of different cellular functions.
+Some of the most important functions that occur when you up your magnesium intake can include:

 Cellular Energy Production